-Partner roles can include providing cooling centers, hydration stations, donation collection points, or a combination of these services.
-Heat Relief Network partners are responsibility for ensuring water available if listed as a cooling center and/or a hydration station location.
+Partner roles can include providing cooling centers, hydration stations, respite center, donation collection points, or a combination of these services.
+Heat Relief Network partners are responsible for ensuring water availability if listed as a cooling center, respite center, and/or a hydration station location.
 MAG is unable to store or transport water.

 Please utilize the MAG Interactive Heat Relief Network Map to coordinate with other network partners for donations of water.
 There are donation sites across the region that are willing to share donations they receive with network partners.
 Partners should consider participating in the Cooling Center Response Network, a decentralized donation network connecting cooling center providers with donors.

 We appreciate your partnership.
 Together we can help reduce heat-related deaths across our region and provide help to the most vulnerable.

 Get e-mail updates!
 Learn more

 Cleo Warner | [email protected] | Human Services Planner II